Using Git, GitHub, and GitHub Classroom for Courses

 git --version

-The site also has Documentation and links to the Pro Git Book and GitHub Git Cheat Sheet
+- The Git site also has Documentation and links to the Pro Git Book and GitHub Git Cheat Sheet

 1.2 GitHub